- Who We Are

 - Current Events

-Susan M. Wolfe, Susan Wolfe and Associates, firstname.lastname@example.org and Dominique Thomas, Georgia State University, email@example.com
+Susan M. Wolfe, Susan Wolfe and Associates, firstname.lastname@example.org and Dominique Thomas, University of Michigan, email@example.com

 We think the biggest news for this issue is the new delivery format and the look of the new TCP.
 We hope you like it.
 For those of you who will miss the paper copy arriving in the mail, we hear your pain.
 Susan loves thumbing through a physical copy and will also miss it.
 However, we are excited about the possibilities this new format will provide.
 First, we won’t have the space limitations and will be able to share more pictures and content without having to shrink the font size so small that we need to use a magnifying glass to read it or be forced to hold back articles until future issues.
 Second, it allows us more freedom and flexibility for layout and design.
 And third, we will be saving the lives of countless trees as we move forward with the pdf format.
 We hope that the wonderful content we have received from SCRA members will compensate and we invite you to print and share it.

 We are once again excited to share all the great articles we received with you.
 Welcome to our new SCRA President, Brad Olson.
 Thank you to Yolanda Saurez-Balcazar for her service and inspiring columns.
 In his first column Brad shares his thoughts about returning to the SCRA Executive Committee.